435th AGOW Airmen ruck march 106 miles with Allies and partners

 |0

-This work, 435th AGOW Airmen ruck march 106 miles with Allies and partners [Image 4 of 4], by Capt.
+This work, 435th AGOW Airmen ruck march 106 miles with Allies and partners, by Capt.
 Lou Burton, identified by DVIDS, must comply with the restrictions shown on https://www.dvidshub.net/about/copyright.